-Under the Class III pathway, Izotropic was seeking FDA approval for IzoView Breast CT to be used as a standalone diagnostic imaging device through a clinical study comparing its capabilities against current standardof-care breast diagnostic modalities, including diagnostic mammography, tomosynthesis and breast ultrasound.
+Under the Class III pathway, Izotropic was seeking FDA approval for IzoView Breast CT to be used as a standalone diagnostic imaging device through a clinical study comparing its capabilities against current standard-of-care breast diagnostic modalities, including diagnostic mammography, tomosynthesis and breast ultrasound.

 The Board of Directors determined that the Company needed to modify its approval pathway to expedite the commercialization of IzoView.
 The focus now is on Class II submission for market approval, enabling the Company to enter the market much sooner and attract the necessary capital to establish manufacturing of IzoView and market to clinicians for the purpose of investigating tissue characterization within seconds of an imaging exam.

-Under the Class II pathway, Izotropic is seeking FDA clearance for the IzoView CT imaging system to be indicated for breast tissue characterization, adjunct to mammography, an aid for health care providers, with an intended use to produce CT images of anatomy.
+Under the Class II pathway, Izotropic is seeking FDA clearance for the IzoView CT imaging system to be indicated for breast tissue characterization, adjunct to mammography, and as an aid for health care providers to produce CT images of anatomy.
 The IzoView CT imaging system is fully engineered and is easily retrofitted to accommodate imaging of other body appendages such as hands and feet.
 The Class II pathway affects both the way Izotropic presents IzoView and the parameters in which IzoView will initially be used by providers in a health care setting as a broader investigational imaging device.

-In September 2023, the Company has completed a pre-submission application to the U.S. Food and Drug Administration (FDA) to solidify its plans to initially pursue market clearance for IzoView as a Class II device through a 510(k) premarket notification submission with the following indication for use.
+In September 2023, the Company completed a pre-submission application to the FDA to solidify its plans to initially pursue market clearance for IzoView as a Class II device through a 510(k) premarket notification submission with the following indication for use.